WisconsinRobotics/AI-ROCKS/README.md

 ### Building AI-ROCKS
 Once all dependencies are in the top level of AI-ROCKS (above), build AI-ROCKS:
 ```
+Building AI-ROCKS:
 - Open `AI-ROCKS.sln`
 - Ensure you are building in x64: Navigate to Build > Configuration Manager.
   Set `Active Solution Platform` to x64 and the `AI-ROCKS` project to x64.
--- Build solution
+- Build solution
 ```

 ## References: